sigasi/sigasi_insights/manual/documentation.md

 All errors are logged to the console view.

+## Graphics

+The exported documentation also includes statemachine and block diagrams.
+If you created custom graphics configurations for one or more of your diagrams, these will be used instead of the default diagrams.

+If you have multiple graphics configurations for the same diagrams, the alphabetically first one is used.

 ## Customize templates

 The templates used for the documentation can be copied and modified in the workspace so that